rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 - ``-e``: the restriction enzyme or enzymes passed between square brackets (example: [MboI,Hinfl] for the cocktail of the Arima Kit).
 - ``-g``: Bowtie2 genome indexes.
 Only the filename should be passed here without extension, in this case ``index``.
 - ``-p``: the number of parallel threads (processors) to use for alignment and preprocessing.
 The more the fastest the process.
--``-m``: if the fastq files are very big, you may encounter a memory error when they are loaded to be pre-truncated.
+- ``-m``: if the fastq files are very big, you may encounter a memory error when they are loaded to be pre-truncated.
 Thus, you may use this parameter in order to split the two fastq files into several temporary files with ``-m`` lines each, that are pre-truncated separately and finally merged together.
 The temporary files will be processed with multi-threads if you are using multiple processors (``-p``).
 Therefore, setting ``-m`` may help to speed up the pre-truncation process.

 The structure of the output directory is the following:
 ```unix